 In recent years, an increasingly globalised marketplace has led to a greater need for translating business documentation.
-This production process typically involves three parties:
+This production process includes desktop publishing and typically involves three parties:

 - the author of the copy (the technical writer or marketing manager, for example)

 - the designer of the layout (internal design department or external communications agency)

 - the translator of the content (internal translation department or external language service provider)

 This traditional process is effective to an extent but is open to various complications and pitfalls.
 Pioneering language service providers such as QuickSilver have therefore begun to adopt a more integrated approach to design and translation, in which the process is streamlined to leverage strengths and reduce overall costs.

 The integrated approach adopted by QuickSilver is an end-to-end process which consolidates all elements of a translation project into one continuous workflow, combining Desktop publishing (DTP) software and processes with state-of-the-art translation software.
 We offer:

 • Optimised processes for the creation, re-creation and maintenance of professionally laid out documents and websites

 • Re-creation of PDF files to same resolution (printing or web publication)

 • Expertise in interface between DTP and Translation Memory (TM) software